 Have you heard of the ‘Teacher-Entrepreneur Speed Dates’ taking place in Finland?

 To be inspired by this and other national initiatives from across Europe, have a look at the good-practice examples selected by the E360 Project (OECD and European Commission, 2015) which is featured here on the School Education Gateway.
 The project focused on three specific areas: ideas and strategies to create an entrepreneurial school; what is entrepreneurship education at its best; and how to promote the outward-looking approach in school.
-Check out the website for the good-practice examples and background studies.

 How do I embed entrepreneurial education in my classroom?